kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 <!-- TODO need to add docs for what Kurtosis modules are -->
 This Kurtosis-provided class is the lowest-level representation of a Lambda Kurtosis module - a Kurtosis module that has exactly one function.

-### execute(String argsJson) -\> String
+### execute(String argsJson) -\> String responseJson
 Executes the function packaged inside the Kurtosis Lambda module with the given JSON-serialized args.

 **Args**

-An arbitrary JSON-serialized object containing args to the Lambda function.
+* `argsJson`: An arbitrary JSON-serialized object containing args to the Lambda function.
 Consult the documentation for the module you're using to determine what this should contain.

 **Returns**

-An arbitrary JSON-serialized object containing the results of executing the Lambda function.
+* `responseJson`: An arbitrary JSON-serialized object containing the results of executing the Lambda function.
 Consult the documentation for the module you're using to determine what this will contain.

 Network
 -------